 In tandem with the obvious deception of Frankenwatches, there are a number of other intentional and inadvertent frauds that occur with Omega Constellations.

 1. Housing a non-certified movement under a genuine or re-dialed Constellation dial.
 This is easily picked up by examination of the movement.
-The movements will have a different calibre number than those that powered the constellation (354, 355, 501, 504, 505, 551, 561, 564 in Pie Pans) and will have, though not always the case, no mention on the automatic winding mechanism, the rotor (In some earlier calibres), or bridges to “Adjusted to (5) positions and temperatures” Beware of Constellations with ‘monocoque’ (Unicases) when the movement is accessible only by removal of the crystal.
+The movements will have a different calibre number than those that powered the constellation (354, 501, 504, 505, 551, 561, 564) and will have, though not always the case, no mention on the automatic winding mechanism, the rotor (In some earlier calibres), or bridges to “Adjusted to (5) positions and temperatures” Beware of Constellations with ‘monocoque’ (Unicases) when the movement is accessible only by removal of the crystal.
 Often, fraudsters will claim they can’t open the case but promise the movement is a Constellation.

 4. Placing a Constellation dial and movement in a Seamaster or Geneve case.
 This is easily identified, as case numbers won’t match up with calibre numbers on the official Omega database.

 6. Badly executed dials and re-dials.
 Ask for super-sized pictures so you can examine the quality of the printing and also the placement of lettering.
 The words Omega, Automatic, Chronometer, Officially Certified appear in descending scale underneath a gold Omega symbol on many of the earlier Constellations, while in later Constellations the bulk of the identification appears near the six o’clock marker.
 Also, note if the star near the six o’clock marker has one of its points bearing directly towards the twelve o’clock marker.
-In some cases, vendors who claim originality of the dial can be exposed by the points of the star bearing in directions other than twelve o’clock, indicating re-riveting and re-dialing.
+In some cases, vendors who claim originality of the dial can be exposed by the points of the star bearing in directions other than twelve o’clock.

 7. Replacing numerous worn parts in a genuine Constellation with genuine parts.
 While this is a perfectly acceptable practice, it does indicate that at some stage in the life of the movement it was neglected or damaged.
 Knowledgeable and pernickety collectors look for signs of colour variation on the movement and often avoid watches that are not of one colour hue.
-Look for scratches or gouges on the non-replaced parts, and look for corrosion or other signs of wear and tear.
-Ask the vendor for a detailed report on the history of servicing of the watch and its current condition.
-If the vendor cannot supply such information it is better to let the watch go rather than experience the disappointment of acquiring a watch that has suffered abuse in the past and having to deal with the ongoing symptoms of that abuse.

 8. Claiming an old warrior is a handsome prince.
 Many vendors use descriptions like ‘minty’, ‘100% authentic’, ‘very clean’, ‘this one is a keeper’, and so on.
 Most of these descriptions are useless if not backed up by evidence.
 When examining a good quality picture of the watch movement, and always ask for pictures for the more collectible 300, 500, 700 and 1000 series if you are buying on the internet, look for any discolouration of the surfaces of plates and bridges.
-Look for any signs of corrosion or parts of the watch that do not match in colour, particularly rotor bridges and the wheel bridge that contains the calibre and serial numbers.
+Look for any signs of corrosion or parts of the watch that do not match in colour, particularly rotor bridges and the train bridge that contains the calibre and serial numbers.
 Look for new additions that show themselves by their shininess.
 These are all indicators of inauthenticity, parts swapping or at least major repairs.

 9. Examine the movement for burred screw heads and scrapes and damage to the movement plates or bridges, which are sure signs of inexpert work, or at least indicate the movement was separate from the case for some time before a case was found to match.
 Checks for surface discoloration on the movement plates, blotches, corrosion, or parts that don’t match the rest of the movement patina.